Quick Start Guide

 - A 3rd party software sends PagerTree data

-- The PagerTree integration accepts the data, transforming it to a PagerTree format
+- The PagerTree integration accepts the data, transforming it to a PagerTree alert

 - (Optional) A router, matches conditions and performs actions on the alert